Debdaru07/munch-code-base/README.md

     - Real-Time Results: Provide up-to-date information about nearby places offering both pizza and juice.

 * Features
-    - App Icon, which was generated from a text to Image AI.
+    - App Icon, which was generated from a text to Image AI, both as the icon and as the splash-screen.
     - The same app icon, which i have used in the Loading Effect with rotations.
     - Snackbars which adds up to the UI with friendly notificiations.
     - State-Management using MVVM-architecture.